pragyan-ghimire/Python/README.md

 - You can have multiple users.
 - The data is temporary stored using dictionary.
 Username acts like foreign key(for authentication and balance).

+---

+# Day 9

+### 🚃 Basic OOP
+- Class: Collection of object
+- Object: Entity having attribute and methods

+### 👨‍🏫 Class Variable
+- Class variable is shared among all objects(instances of a class)

+---

 ✨ **Keep learning!** ✨